-We will expand our New Homes Policy Playbook to include physical risk, biodiversity, and NBS.
-The Nature and Resilience Policy Playbook will be a resource pack designed to help cities and local authorities drive up the sustainability of new homes.
-We may also create a version for new commercial buildings.
-The content will be created through extensive member engagement including workshops.
+We will build upon the success of our New Homes and Retrofit Policy Playbooks to include matters of resilience, adaptation, biodiversity, and NBS.
+The Nature and Resilience Policy Playbook will be a resource pack designed to help cities and local authorities drive up the sustainability of new and existing homes, with some scope for future consideration of new commercial buildings.
+The content will be created through extensive member engagement, including a number of workshops.

 National Policy Advocacy

 Our focus this year is on a green stimulus in the post COVID-19 recovery, enabling more progressive policies and regulations.
 The UKGBC policy team will ensure the learnings from the programme are integrated into our national policy work.